- Last Updated Date:

 Student visa: Not required for stays up to 90 days per six-month period

-If you wish to stay or work in Albania for more than 90 days, you must apply for a resident permit (Leje Qendrimi), and a work permit (Leje Pune) if applicable.
-For further details, please contact the Consulate of Canada in Tirana.
+If you wish to stay or work in Albania for more than 90 days, you must apply for a resident permit (leje qendrimi) and a work permit (leje pune), if applicable.

 Children and travel